jkeuper/jkeuper.github.io/README.md

 ## Development

 Requires Ruby 2.3 and Make.
-Onky tested on Mac OS.
+Only tested on Mac OS.
 Windows is known to behave badly with jekyll, although workarounds do exist.